Javier Zanetti: Debuts and 100th appearance

 Javier Zanetti in action against Portugal's Cristiano Ronaldo during a friendly match in Geneva, Switzerland, in 2011.

 Zanetti debuted for Argentina on 16 November 1994 against Chile under coach Daniel Passarella.
 He was called up for the 1998 FIFA World Cup in France, making his competitive debut in team's opening group match against Japan which finished in a 1–0 victory.
-During the 1998 World Cup run, he neatly finished off a Juan Sebastián Verón free kick in the round of 16 match against England making the score 2–2.
+During the 1998 World Cup run, Zanetti scored the last goal of a 2–2 draw with England in the round of 16, sending the game to extra time and penalties.
+Marek Kopacz, who was married to future prime minister Ewa Kopacz, was a prosecutor in the Polish city of Szydłowiec; he had been stalked by a gang who knew that he usually got in his car at 10 p.m., but he changed his routine to watch the rest of the game, and avoided being killed by a car bomb.
+Marek Kopacz sent a letter of thanks to Zanetti and credited him with saving his life, and Zanetti responded that he would like to meet him.

 Zanetti celebrated his 100th cap by helping Argentina win their 2005 FIFA Confederations Cup semi-final over Mexico on 26 June 2005, in which he won the Man of the Match award.
 Despite having been part of the team during the qualification rounds, Zanetti was not called up for the 2006 FIFA World Cup by coach José Pékerman in a controversial decision.